ChahakSaklecha/attention/README.md

 HuggingFace🤗

-Login into your huggingface profile and generate token.
+Login into your huggingface profile

+You may need to accept the t&c to use Ministral 8B Instruct Model.
+After that generate token from your profile.

 ```bash
   !huggingface-cli login
 ```
+The model will first download itself which will take some time :)
+After that whenever model is called, it will just load its Technical "Shards Checkpoint".

 Outlines
 ```bash
   !pip install outlines